dblock/code.dblock.org/_posts/2011/2011-07-22-dblog-implementing-blog-post-slugs-in-net.markdown

 }
 {% endhighlight %}

 Slugs are unique, so we must avoid duplicates.
-While there’re more effective approaches to generating a unique slug, we’ll simply iterate until we find a unique value.
+While there are more effective approaches to generating a unique slug, we'll simply iterate until we find a unique value.
 After all, how often do we need to generate a new slug?

 {% highlight c# %}
 public void GenerateSlug(ISession session)